-If your child is ill, read the NHS advice to help you decide whether they can go to school.
+If your child is ill, read the NHS's 'Is my child too ill for school?' advice to help you decide whether they can go to school.

 If they are too ill to attend, you are not breaking the law and will not be penalised.
 You should let the school know as soon as possible on the first day of absence and schools must record such absences as authorised.
-If the absence due to illness is ongoing or frequent you should speak to child's school to see what support can be put in place.
+If the absence due to illness is ongoing or frequent you should speak to your child's school to see what support can be put in place.